ScienceIsVeryCool/OllamaPy/README.md

 # Use dual models for testing (analysis + chat)
 ollamapy --vibetest --analysis-model gemma2:2b --model llama3.2:7b -n 5

+# Test with two-step analysis
+ollamapy --vibetest --two-step --model gemma2:2b
 ```

 ### Understanding Results

-Vibe tests evaluate the AI's ability to consistently choose appropriate actions based on clearly-intentioned phrases.
-The tests measure:
+Vibe tests evaluate:

-- **Consistency**: How reliably the AI interprets similar sentiments
+- **Action Selection**: How reliably the AI chooses the correct action
-- **Accuracy**: How well the AI matches expected human intent
+- **Parameter Extraction**: How accurately the AI extracts required parameters
-- **Statistical Confidence**: Reliability across multiple test runs
+- **Consistency**: How stable the AI's decisions are across multiple runs

-Tests pass with a 60% or higher success rate, ensuring the AI demonstrates reasonable consistency in decision-making.
+Tests pass with a 60% or higher success rate, ensuring reasonable consistency in decision-making.

-### Example Vibe Test Phrases

-The system includes built-in test phrases for each action:

-**getWeather action**:
-- "Is it raining right now?"
-- "Do I need a Jacket when I go outside due to weather?"
-- "Is it going to be hot today?"

-**getTime action**:
-- "what is the current time?"
-- "what time is it?"
-- "Is it 4 o'clock?"

-**null action**:
-- "Just talk to me without using any tools"
-- "chat only please"
-- "null null null null null"

 ## Chat Commands